tomfletcher/DSP/policies.md

 **Anonymous Feedback.** Comments or suggestions are always welcome!
 Feel free to send them through the anonymous feedback tool in Collab.

-**Grading.** The final course grade is based on the homework assignments (TBA% total), quizzes (TBA%), and final exam (TBA%).
+**Grading.** The final course grade is based on the homework assignments (50%), group project (15%), quizzes (20%), and final exam (15%).

 Homework assignments will consist of writing Python code to solve problems as well as written questions.
-Submissions must be Jupyter notebooks, which lets you combine formatted text and Python code in an easy-to-use format.
+Submissions must be Jupyter notebooks, which lets you combine formatted text, math notation, and Python code in an easy-to-use format.

 Homeworks are due by 11:59 PM on the due date.
 Late assignments will receive a 10% deduction during the first 24 hours they are late, and a 20% deduction if they are 24-48 hours late.
 Assignments will not be accepted beyond 48 hours late.
 If you have extenuating circumstances that would require an extension, for example, a medical emergency, please notify the instructor **before** the due date.
 Deadline extensions will not be given after the deadline has passed.